Topic: Cyberconflict and warfare

 The CyberPeace Institute is an independent and neutral non-governmental organisation (NGO) that strives to reduce the frequency, impact, and scale of cyberattacks, to hold actors accountable for the harm they cause, and to assist vulnerable communities.

-The Institute works in close collaboration with relevant partners to reduce the harm from cyberattacks on people’s lives worldwide, and provide assistance.
-By analysing cyberattacks, it exposes their societal impact and how international laws and norms are being violated, and advances responsible behaviour to enforce cyberpeace.
+The institute is a Geneva-based NGO, also working in close collaboration with relevant partners to reduce the harm from cyberattacks on people’s lives worldwide and provide assistance.
+By analysing cyberattacks, we expose their societal impact and how international laws and norms are being violated, and advance responsible behaviour to enforce cyberpeace.

 At the heart of the Institute’s efforts is the recognition that cyberspace is about people.
-It supports providers of essential services to the most vulnerable members of society, ultimately benefitting us all, like NGOs and the healthcare sector.
+We support providers of essential services to the most vulnerable members of society, ultimately benefitting us all, like NGOs and the healthcare sector.
 Attacking them can have a devastating impact on beneficiaries and patients, putting their rights and even lives at risk.

-To deliver on this mission, the Institute relies on donations and the generosity of individuals, foundations, companies, and other supporters.
-This support enables it to assist and support vulnerable communities, including NGOs, to enhance their resilience to cyberattacks.
+To deliver on this mission, we rely on donations and the generosity of individuals, foundations, companies, and other supporters.
+This support enables us to assist and support vulnerable communities, including NGOs, to enhance their resilience to cyberattacks.

 The Institute also provides evidence-based knowledge and fosters awareness of the impact of cyberattacks on people, to give a voice to and empower victims to highlight the harm and impact of cyberattacks.
-It reminds state and non-state actors of the international laws and norms governing responsible behaviour in cyberspace, and advances the rule of law to reduce harm and ensure the respect of the rights of people.
+We remind state and non-state actors of the international laws and norms governing responsible behaviour in cyberspace, and advance the rule of law to reduce harm and ensure the respect of the rights of people.

 Digital activities

 Created in 2019, the Institute assesses the impact of cyberattacks from a human perspective, focusing on the rights of people.
-It grounds its analysis on evidence and the impact on human well-being, telling the story of people, linking with the technical reality of cyberattacks, and assessing it against the violation of laws.
+We ground our analysis on evidence and the impact on human well-being, telling the story of people, linking it with the technical reality of cyberattacks, and assessing it against the violation of laws.
 The Institute advocates for an evidence-based, human-centric approach to the analysis of cyberattacks as essential to the process of redress, repair, and/or justice for victims.
-It works collaboratively in its research, analysis, assistance, mobilisation, and advocacy.
-It engages with vulnerable communities to understand their needs for cybersecurity support and provides free and trusted cybersecurity assistance to vulnerable communities.
+It works collaboratively in our research, analysis, assistance, mobilisation, and advocacy.
+We engage with vulnerable communities to understand their needs for cybersecurity support and provide free and trusted cybersecurity assistance to vulnerable communities.

 The CyberPeace Institute